Extracting the gamma-ray source-count distribution below the Fermi-LAT detection limit with deep learning: Introduction

 In this paper we update the measurement of the $dN/dS$ below the detection threshold to the increased statistics offered by 14 years of \fermi data.
 However, differently from Refs. \cite{Cuoco-1pdf,Zechlin:2016pme}, we adopt here a method based on machine learning techniques to obtain the $dN/dS$ below the detection threshold.
 A similar methodology has also been used recently to investigate gamma-ray unresolved sources close to the Galactic center \cite{Mishra-Sharma:2021oxe,List:2021aer,List:2020mzd}.
 We train a convolutional neural network (CNN) on synthetic gamma-ray maps, built from a wide variety of source-count distributions and then apply the trained CNN to the 14-year \fermi map for photon energies in the (1,10) GeV band.
 We show that the CNN is able to reconstruct the $dN/dS$, thus obtaining an updated result which is fully compatible with the one obtained in \cite{Cuoco-1pdf}.
-The methodology presented here is also meant to be a proof of principle for the adoption of a CNN to the reconstruction of the source-count distribution of the extragalactic sky, with the future aim of properly investigating additional features of the $dN/dS$, like energy correlations and the presence of additional components which could be traced to dark matter.
+The methodology presented here is also meant to be a proof of principle for the adoption of a CNN to the reconstruction of the source-count distribution of the extragalactic sky, with the future aim of properly investigating additional features of the $dN/dS$, like energy correlations and the presence of additional components which could be traced to dark matter. { An advantage of the CNN method is that it avoids the need to calculate complicated and numerically demanding likelihoods, as in the 1-point PDF method.
+Furthermore, we will describe an improved version of the treatment of a CNN on a spherical domain which will further optimize the computational aspect.}

-Data selection and \fermi map generation is discussed in Sect. \ref{sec:dataselection}, while Sect. \ref{sec:generation} discusses in detail how synthetic maps for the CNN training and validation are constructed.
-Sect. \ref{sec:training} discusses the neural network architecture that we use and its implementation, including validation and error estimation.
-Sect. \ref{sec:results} discusses the analysis of the \fermi map with the trained CNN and presents the ensuing results for the $dN/dS$.
-Sect. \ref{sec:conclusions} gives our conclusions.
+Data selection and \fermi map generation is discussed in Section \ref{sec:dataselection}, while Section \ref{sec:generation} discusses in detail how synthetic maps for the CNN training and validation are constructed.
+Section \ref{sec:architechture-and-training} discusses the neural network architecture that we use and its implementation, including validation and error estimation.
+Section \ref{sec:results} discusses the analysis of the \fermi map with the trained CNN and presents the ensuing results for the $dN/dS$.
+Section \ref{sec:conclusions} gives our conclusions.